NewsLocal News

-Platform Ventures announced Thursday they have chosen “not to move forward” with the sale of a building in south Kansas City, Missouri, to the federal government.
+Platform Ventures announced Thursday that they have chosen “not to move forward” with the sale of a building in south Kansas City, Missouri, to the federal government.

 At the time, Platform Ventures, which acquired the building from Port KC in 2022, said they received an unsolicited bid in October 2025 for the property.
 The Kansas City-based firm said it had a fiduciary duty to review the offer, but declined further comment.

-Documents from Pork KC posted online in late January revealed ICE was interested in acquiring the property.
+Documents from Pork KC, posted online in late January, revealed ICE was interested in acquiring the property.

 “Platform Ventures is not actively engaged with the U.S. Government or any other prospective purchaser involving a sale of its property at the I-49 Industrial Center.
 While typically we do not comment on potential transactions, baseless speculation, inaccurate narratives and serious threats toward our leadership, our employees and our families have prompted us to issue this statement."